gioblu/PJON/documentation/configuration.md

 ```

 #### Sender information
-PJON by default includes the sender information in the packet.
-If you don't need this information you can use the provided setter to reduce overhead and higher communication speed:
+PJON by default includes the sender's information in the packet.
+If that is not required `include_sender_info` can be used as shown below to avoid including sender's information:
 ```cpp
   bus.include_sender_info(false);
 ```

 #### Router mode
-Configure your device to act as a router, so receiving all the incoming packets:
+Use `set_router` to configure the device in router mode, simply receiving all the incoming packets:
 ```cpp
   bus.set_router(true);
 ```

 #### CRC configuration
-CRC32 use can be forced on every packet sent to higher reliability:
+With `set_crc_32` CRC32 can be forced on each packet sent to higher reliability:
 ```cpp
   bus.set_crc_32(true);
 ```

 #### Packet handling
-If manual packet handling is required, packet automatic deletion can be avoided using the setter as shown below:
+If manual packet handling is required, packet automatic deletion can be avoided using `set_packet_auto_deletion` as shown below:
 ```cpp
   bus.set_packet_auto_deletion(false);
 ```